 “These new results show that planets in open star clusters are about as common as they are around isolated stars — but they are not easy to detect,” adds Luca Pasquini (ESO, Garching, Germany), co-author of the new paper .
 “The new results are in contrast to earlier work that failed to find cluster planets, but agrees with some other more recent observations.
 We are continuing to observe this cluster to find how stars with and without planets differ in mass and chemical makeup.”

 - Star clusters come in two main types.
 Open clusters are groups of stars that have formed together from a single cloud of gas and dust in the recent past.
 They are mostly found in the spiral arms of a galaxy like the Milky Way.
 On the other hand globular clusters are much bigger spherical collections of much older stars that orbit around the center of a galaxy.
 Despite careful searches, no planets have been found in a globular cluster and less than six in open clusters.
 Exoplanets have also been found in the past two years in the clusters NGC 6811 and Messier 44, and even more recently one has also been detected in the bright and nearby Hyades cluster.

-- This work also used observations from the SOPHIE instrument at the Observatoire de Haute-Provence in France, the Swiss 1.2-metre Leonhard Euler Telescope at ESO’s La Silla Observatory in Chile and the Hobby Eberly Telescope in Texas, USA.
+- This work also used observations from the SOPHIE instrument at the Observatoire de Haute-Provence in France, the Swiss 1.2-meter Leonhard Euler Telescope at ESO’s La Silla Observatory in Chile and the Hobby Eberly Telescope in Texas, USA.

 - Most open clusters dissipate after a few tens of million years.
 However, clusters that form with a higher density of stars can stay together for much longer.
 Messier 67 is an example of such a long-lived older cluster and is one of the oldest and best-studied of such clusters close to the Earth.